 We showed that the BAF complex subunit ARID1A regulates chromatin accessibility primarily at enhancers, where it is also essential for maintaining active enhancer architecture in the form of histone modifications and eRNA transcription.
 We are now examining the role of BAF complex variants in macrophage differentiation and activation to inflammatory stimuli using genetic and chemical perturbation of subunits unique to the GBAF, BAF, and PBAF complexes.
 Our goal is to build a network defining how these complexes cooperate under basal and stimulated conditions to regulate transcriptional programs.

-Role of SWI/SNF complexes in Cellular Differentiation
+Role of BAF complexes in Cellular Differentiation